18F/handbook/_pages/welcome-to-TTS/classes/olu.md

 Required classes will be assigned in OLU and pushed to TTS employees via email.
 The following is an overview of required courses:

 ### Mandatory Annual Training for All Employees
+* Annual Ethics Training
+* Controlled Unclassified Information
-* No Fear Act Training
+* COOP Awareness Training
-* 2018 Mandatory Cyber Security and Privacy Training
+* Cyber Security & Privacy Training
-* Sharing in a Collaborative Environment (C)
-* Records Management Training
 * Employee Accountability for GSA Personal Property
-* Insider Threat Awareness and Reporting Training
+* Insider Threat Awareness & Reporting
+* Occupational Health and Safety
+* Plain Language
+* What is Record Management

 ### Affects Designated Employees and other Compliance Tasks
-* Annual Ethics Training (designated employees only)
 * OGE Form 450 Financial Disclosure (annual reporting for designated employees only)
-* FY17 GSA PRIVACY 201 (designated employees only - PII)
-* Telework for Employees 101
+* Telework Training

-*NOTE: For the *No Fear Act* training, we recommend using Firefox or Safari with IE8 User Agent.
-Otherwise, it won't register that you've taken the course.
-Upon completion of the test, you might not be able to click on the `Exit` button as is suggested.
-Try closing the window that the test was in and clicking next on the parent window &mdash; this should register your test as having been completed and generate the certification that is loaded to your profile.*

 *NOTE: GSA OLU training material is often not compatible with modern, open-source browsers.
 We recommend using [VmWare Horizon](/vmware-horizon) and Internet Explorer to ensure successful course completion and documentation.*